-Air Force Global Strike Command, which is based in Louisana, has confirmed that it conducts counterdrone exercises out of F.E.
-Warren Air Force Base in Cheyenne, where it is based.
+Air Force Global Strike Command has confirmed that it conducts counter-drone exercises out of F.E.
+Warren Air Force Base in Cheyenne, Wyo., where it is headquartered.

 The Air Force isn’t claiming ownership of the drones, but neither is it denying it.

 F.E.
 Warren didn’t respond to an emailed question Friday on whether its counter-drone effort had anything to do with the recent sightings.

 A Federal Aviation Administration map of the region where the drones have been spotted — Logan, Phillips, Sedgwick and Yuma counties — is pocked with red dots of where drones are forbidden, restricted airspace presumably above missile silos.

 The Air Force counter-drone program at Warren, which includes extensive testing of civilian drones, relies on innovative technology including Dedrone, a system developed in Europe that detects and tracks small civilian drones using the radio signals they require for control.

 Run by the 90th Security Support Squadron at Warren, the counter-drone program is one of several across the Defense Department to take aim at the unmanned aircraft.
 For the nation’s missile troops, the camera carried by small drones present a threat because they could give an adversary clues on how to attack intercontinental ballistic missile, a key component of American power.